italiangrid/voms/_posts/2014-11-03-voms-admin-server-3-3-1.md

 As usual packages can be obtained from our repositories and will soon be pushed to the EMI-3 and UMD repositories.
 For instructions, refer to the [releases section][releases].

+Besides the release, we have restructured the web site a bit in order to provide more consistent access to release notes and documentation.

 [rn-core]: {{site.baseurl}}/release-notes/voms-server/2.0.12-2
 [rn-admin-server]: {{site.baseurl}}/release-notes/voms-admin-server/3.3.1
 [releases]: {{site.baseurl}}/releases.html